 Ever since we spent a few years in Georgia, I look forward to summer and peach season with a childlike glee.
 Fresh, juicy, peaches are the official sign of summer for me!
 They’re at their best when the hot weather starts, and so so refreshing.
 Fun fact, did you know there are over 2,000 different varieties of peaches?
 And they reach their seasonal peak at different times throughout the summer, so you can get perfect peaches all summer long!
-Which is fantastic and gives you plenty of time to enjoy all sorts of peach recipes.
+Which is fantastic and gives you plenty of time to enjoy all sorts of peach recipes, from cake to smoothies.

 - ½ tsp ground cinnamon

 - ¼ c granulated sugar

 - 1 cup liquid (milk, buttermilk, or water all work here)

 - ½ tsp cinnamon

 - whipped cream or ice cream for topping (optional)

 - Peel and slice your peaches into wedges or chunks.